pantheon-systems/documentation/source/_docs/drush-import.md

 tags: [migratemanual]
 categories: [dupal]
 ---
-One of the easiest ways to move an existing Drupal site to Pantheon is to import a [Drush archive file](https://drushcommands.com/drush-8x/core/archive-dump/) using our [Terminus command-line interface](/docs/terminus/).
+One of the easiest ways to move an existing Drupal site to Pantheon is to import a [Drush archive file](https://drushcommands.com/drush-8x/core/archive-dump/){.external} using our [Terminus command-line interface](/docs/terminus/).
 This automates the packaging of the existing installation, improving the chances of success.

 ## Before You Begin

 There are a few things you'll need in order to make this work:

 1. A Pantheon account with at least one free Dev site slot open.
-[Pantheon is free](https://dashboard.pantheon.io/register), and if you need an extra Dev site to try this out, just ask and we'll be happy to grant you one.
+A [Pantheon account is free](https://dashboard.pantheon.io/register), and if you need an extra Dev site to try this out, just ask and we'll be happy to grant you one.
 2. A working local Drush installation that is up to date with 7.x or 8.x stable.
 3. Drush access to your existing Drupal site.